 Newly Engaged Couple Found By Interagency Searchers

-"On the afternoon of Monday, January 9th, the Park learned that two visitors who had been hiking within the dunes since noon were lost and unable to find their way out.
+"On the afternoon of Monday, January 9, the Park learned that two visitors who had been hiking within the dunes since noon were lost and unable to find their way out.
 Russell Vandameer and Karen Renshaw, both of Oklahoma, left to go hiking with their three dogs, Stitch, Suzy, and Griswald.
 After finding a suitably beautiful spot within the dunes, Vandemeer proposed to Renshaw.
-The newly engaged couple then attempted to hike back to their car, but were unable to find their way back.
-Rather than continue to wander becoming more lost, they contacted a cousin via cell phone and requested that help be sent.
+The newly engaged couple then attempted to hike back to their car but were unable to find their way back.
+Rather than continue to wander becoming more lost, they contacted a cousin via cellphone and requested that help be sent.

 "An interagency effort was begun that involved the NPS, the Alamo West Volunteer Fire and Rescue Department, the U.S. Air Force, and the U.S. Army.
 While two Army Rescue Blackhawk helicopters were en route from Fort Bliss, approximately an hour away, Holloman Air Force base diverted an F-22 Raptor from a training mission to the search effort.
 The pilot of the Raptor was able to positively identify the couple with their three dogs.